 Satan’s subjects are demons, fallen angels, and all sinners (Jam 2:19; Rev 12:7; 1Jo 3:8-10).

 The Bible tells us to stand against the schemes (tricks, deceptions) of the devil – Eph 6:11.
 Do not permit Satan to:

-- Intimidates you to sin against God or someone else.
+- Intimidate you to sin against God or someone else.
 Jam 4:7 Submit yourself to God.
 Resist the devil and he will flee from you.

-- Makes you feel inferior.
+- Make you feel inferior.
 Pro 3:26 The Lord will be your confidence.

-- Makes you feel insecure.
+- Make you feel insecure.
 Psa 91:11 The Lord will give His angels charge over you to keep you in all your ways.

-- Causes you to become obsessed about something or someone.
+- Cause you to become obsessed about something or someone.
 1Ti 6:6 Godliness with contentment is great gain.
 Heb 13:5 Be content with what you have.

-- Oppresses you.
+- Oppress you.
 Act 10:38 Jesus healed all who were oppressed of the devil.

-- Possesses or dominates you.
+- Possess or dominate you.
 1Jo 4:4 Greater is He that is in you then he that is in the world.